evanfrawley/idyll-lang.github.io/docs/components-built-in.md

 #### Props

 * `value` -  A value for the checkbox.
-If this value is truthy, the checkbox will be shown
+If this value is truthy, the checkbox will be shown.

 ### Button